 Our goal at Silvermist is to help you find new ways to cope without turning to Valium or other drugs for relief.
 We can help you confront your addiction head-on with skilled support and evidence-based treatment models.
 Each patient is treated as a unique individual with personalized treatment goals.
-During your journey to sobriety at Silvermist, our addiction specialists will initiate detox and guide you through the process of finding meaning in a drug-free life.
+During your journey to sobriety at Silvermist, our addiction specialists will guide you through the process of finding meaning in a drug-free life.

 Are you struggling with Valium addiction?
 Contact Silvermist online or by phone at (724) 268-4858 for further information about our Pennsylvania Valium addiction treatment center for young adults.